First Nations - Land Rights and Environmentalism in British Columbia

 Photo: William Edwards

-Spokesperson for the Kwakiutl us elder Basil Ambers (left).
-The Kwakiutl Band Council has protested to the BC Ministry of Forests: "We will do whatever is necessary to have our rights recognized by your government and by any industry that is given the authority and approval to do whatever is necessary to forward their agenda.
+Although unwell, Elder Basil Ambers (left) took part in the protest as spokesperson for the Kwakiutl.
+On 5 February 2007 the Kwakiutl sent a letter to the government, condemning its approval of the Western Forest Products land transfer: "We will do whatever is necessary to have our rights recognized by your government and by any industry that is given the authority and approval to do whatever is necessary to forward their agenda.
 Our first action is to legally and effectively hold your approval in abeyance.
-We will seek an injunction to have your government and Western Forest Products obey the protocol that is in place for meaningful consultation and accommodation" (5 February 2007, Kwakiutl Band Council.
+We will seek an injunction to have your government and Western Forest Products obey the protocol that is in place for meaningful consultation and accommodation" Letter to BC Minister of Forests.

 top of page